Graffioh/graffioh/mds/notes/distributed-systems.md

 ![cdn-img](https://cf-assets.www.cloudflare.com/slt3lc6tev37/7Dy6rquZDDKSJoeS27Y6xc/4a671b7cc7894a475a94f0140981f5d9/what_is_a_cdn_distributed_server_map.png)

-## Add a new layer between web server and db
+## A new layer between web server and the database

 separating out the web layer from the application layer (or platform layer) allows you to scale and configure both layers independently.